maharmstone/btrfs/README.md

 You can also specify user SIDs here to force files created by a user to belong to a certain group.
 The setgid flag also works as on Linux.

+Note that processes running under User Access Control tokens create files as the BUILTIN\Administrators SID (S-1-5-32-544), rather as a user account.

 LXSS ("Ubuntu on Windows" / "Windows Subsystem for Linux")
 ----------------------------------------------------------